epam/CoroutinesCache/Readme.md

 1. `@ProviderKey(key: String)` - **key** that will be used for saving data
 2. `@LifeTime(value: Long, timeUnit: TimeUnit)` - **value** describes how long record should be stored in memory or persistence.
 If this annotation isn't set, record will be stored without time limit
 3. `@Expirable` - Set **expirable** param to true.
-If this annotation isn't set it means that record could be deleted from persistance, even it isn't reached life limit in persistence low memory case.
+If this annotation isn't set it means that record could be deleted from persistence, even it hasn't reached life limit in persistence low memory case.
-4. `@UseIfExpired` - If thisa annotation is set it means that data will be retrieved from cache even if record reached its lifetime.
+4. `@UseIfExpired` - If this annotation is set it means that data will be retrieved from cache even if record reached its lifetime.
 Could be used only once, after getting, record will be deleted from cache.

 **Note:** Each method should contain only one param that has type **Deferred<T>**.
 This param's result will be stored in the cache.
 And function's return value also should be **Deferred<T>**

-To connect interface and CoroutinesCache and youe interface just call `CoroutinesCache.using(YourInterface::class.java)`.
+To connect interface and CoroutinesCache and your interface just call `CoroutinesCache.using(YourInterface::class.java)`.
 This method will return interface instance.
 To save and get data from cache just call methods from returned instance of your interface.
 ## Example

 **CacheProviders**